meguid/how-popular/README.md

 # how-popular
-Using Machine Learning to predict how popular would you be based on celebrities real data
+Using Machine Learning to predict how popular would you be based on your body measurements data compared to celebrities real data

 ## To-Do: